On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

 We describe the four cases of units groups, where $k$ is abelian real or imaginary:

-({\bf a}) {\bf $K = k^\cyc$, for $k$ real.} Recall that Greenberg's conjecture \cite{Gree1976} (saying $\lambda_p(K/k) = \mu_p(K/k) = 0$ for totally real base field $k$, whatever the splitting of $p$), is equivalent to the capitulation of $\wt \CH_k$ in $K$ \cite{Jau2019a}.
-The phenomenon is due to the existence of $E_{K_n}$ of maximal $\Z$-rank $[K_n : \Q]-1= 2 p^n - 1$, giving, in our viewpoint, trivial norm factors in the tower.
-Real Greenberg's conjecture has been largely checked in Kraft--Schoof--Pagani \cite{KS1995,Pag2022}, for $p=3$ and $p=2$, respectively.
+{\bf a}) {\bf $K = k^\cyc$, for $k$ real}.
+Recall that Greenberg's conjecture \cite{Gree1976} ($\lambda_p(K/k) = \mu_p(K/k) = 0$ for totally real base field $k$, whatever the splitting of $p$), is equivalent to the capitulation of $\wt \CH_k$ in $K$.
+The phenomenon is due to the existence of $E_{K_n}$ of maximal $\Z$-rank $[K_n : \Q]-1 = 2 p^n - 1$, giving, conjecturally, trivial norm factors in the tower from some layer large enough.
+Real Greenberg's conjecture has been largely checked in Kraft--Schoof--Pagani \cite{KS1995,Pag2022}, for $p = 3$ and $p = 2$, respectively, then in \cite{MPS2025}.